PX4/PX4-Devguide/en/concept/flight_modes.md

   * **Multirotors:** Roll, pitch and yaw inputs are as in MANUAL mode.
 Throttle inputs indicate climb or sink at a predetermined maximum rate.
 Throttle has large deadzone.
 Centered Throttle holds altitude steady.
 The autopilot only controls altitude so the x,y position of the vehicle can drift due to wind.
 * **POSCTL** (Position Control)
   * **Fixed wing aircraft:** Neutral inputs (centered RC sticks) give level flight and it will crab against the wind if needed to maintain a straight line.
   * **Multirotors** Roll controls left-right speed, pitch controls front-back speed over ground.
-When roll and pitch sticks are all centered (inside deadzone) the multirotor will hold x, y position.
 Yaw controls yaw rate as in MANUAL mode.
 Throttle controls climb/descent rate as in ALTCTL mode.
 This means that the x, y, z position of the vehicle is held steady by the autopilot against any wind disturbances, when the roll, pitch and throttle sticks are centered.

 ### Auto flight modes